Skip to main content

 Frequently Asked Questions

-BANK OF UTAH has a Bank Health Score of A (88/100).
+Bank of Utah has a Bank Health Score of A (88/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 16.79%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF UTAH has a Tier 1 capital ratio of 16.79%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 1.59%.
+Bank of Utah has a Tier 1 capital ratio of 16.79%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 1.59%.

 Yes.
-BANK OF UTAH is FDIC-insured (Certificate #17159).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Utah is FDIC-insured (Certificate #17159).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: